anderspippi/smelly/docs/kittens/transfer.rst

 Avoiding the confirmation prompt
 ------------------------------------

-Normally, when you start a file transfer kitty will prompt you for confirmation.
+Normally, when you start a file transfer smelly will prompt you for confirmation.
 This is to ensure that hostile programs running on a remote machine cannot read/write files on your computer without your permission.
 If the remote machine is trusted and the connection between your computer and the remote machine is